 An Ethical Use of Electronics, EHR, and e-Anything

-Why should you Attend: Unless you are 100% sure you've thought through every angle of your patient's electronic PHI and you sleep like a baby never concerned about this then you need to attend.
+Why should you attend: Unless you are 100% sure you've thought through every angle of your patient's electronic PHI and you sleep like a baby never concerned about this then you need to attend.
 If you have any questions about the details of what electronic compliance looks like and how it's applied in day-to-day clinical and business activities, interactions with vendors, EHR/EMR, your relationship with your ISP and IT providers, use of all electronic devices, then this workshop is for you.
 It also gives you principles to apply in new situations which are likely to arise frequently.
 If you wrote the book on this it would be out of date in 24 hours, so what's important is to learn how to think about these things and use your resources to stay ahead of the game.
-If you are confident you have the basics covered on every item listed below then this seminar is not for you.

 Areas Covered in the Session:

 Who Will Benefit:

 - Email and secure mail use

 - Interfacing with vendors such as ISPs and other telecommunication companies